Life cycle thinking: Importance

-Since life cycle thinking can be involved in the choices of individual consumers, as well as policy makers and businesses, it is very important that people are well informed about the subject and its uses.
+Since life cycle thinking can be involved in the choices of individual consumers, as well as policymakers and businesses, people must be well-informed about the subject and its uses.
 Increasing awareness of the Life Cycle Analysis technique could allow companies as well as individuals to consider multiple options for a new product.
-After consideration of all available options, life cycle thinking would encourage selection of the most sustainable option.
-If more individuals practiced life cycle thinking when looking for new materials or methods, they would be more aware of how the environmental cost of ownership of products can be influenced by the running costs in energy and consumables.
+After consideration of all available options, life cycle thinking would encourage the selection of the most sustainable option.
+If more individuals practiced life cycle thinking when looking for new materials or methods, they would be more aware of how the environmental cost of ownership of products can be influenced by the running costs of energy and consumables.

 Life cycle thinking can help people find new ways to improve environmental performance, image, and economic benefits.
 Since the decisions of global businesses and government organizations have such a large impact on the environment, incorporating life cycle thinking into their actions could greatly reduce negative environmental effects and improve sustainability.
 Many businesses do not always consider their supply chains or the "end-of-life" processes associated with their products; likewise, government actions frequently consider their own country or region and do not take into account the impact that they could have on other regions.

-Not only could life cycle thinking help the environment, it can also save the company more money and improve their reputation.
-If a company knows where their materials come from as well as where they will end up after they have reached the end of their useful life, economic performance could be further enhanced.
+Not only could life cycle thinking help the environment, but it can also save the company more money and improve its reputation.
+If a company knows where its materials come from as well as where they will end up after they have reached the end of their useful life, economic performance could be further enhanced.
 Also, since presently so much emphasis is placed on sustainable actions, the more a company shows its concern and respect for the environment, the better its reputation will be.